 Introduction to Decred Governance¶

-Consensus rule voting to approve or reject a proposed change to the consensus rules of the protocol.
+If a vote to change the consensus rules is occurring, tickets can also vote to approve or reject the proposed change.
 A proposed change must be approved by 75% of non-abstaining tickets to take effect.

 Decisions concerning the direction of the project, such as how to spend Treasury funds, or amending the Decred Constitution or other policies, are made via proposals on Politeia.

 Anyone may submit a proposal, and all data on Politeia (proposals, comments, upvotes/downvotes) is periodically anchored into the Decred blockchain, using dcrtime.
 This enables users to cryptographically prove if censorship has occurred.
 In this way, Politeia is built around the idea of transparent censorship.
 Users cannot be silently censored.